nasso/ige/README.md

   the [one used by the rust-lang repository][rust-nmp].** This helps keeping a clean commit history.
-- **All the code in this repository must be formatted according to the `.clang-format` configuration files provided.** However, `clang-format` will in some rare occasions, format the code in a weird way (e.g. with some recent C++20 syntax that doesn't have a very good support yet).
+- **All the code in this repository must be formatted according to the `.clang-format` configuration files provided.** However, `clang-format` will, in some rare occasions, format the code in a weird way (e.g. for some recent C++20 syntax that aren't fully supported yet).
 You can temporarily turn it off with `// clang-format off/on` blocks.
 - Most importantly, try to **keep the code as consistent as possible** with what's already here!